With Disk Graph you can inspect your disk and easily find the files that take away most of your disk space or haven’t been modified in a long time.

-In the main window you can save your favorite directories and devices.
-When you launch the app, you can access them with one click.
+In the main window you can save your favourite volumes and directories and inspect them with one click.

-Disk Graph has been designed in order to be fun and easy to use.
+I designed Disk Graph to be fun and easy to use.
 If you have any problem to report or a suggestion for a new feature, I’m always happy to help!